Find relief from Pelvic Girdle Pain during pregnancy

 What you should know about pelvic girdle pain

 Pelvic girdle pain occurs between the top of the hip bones (the iliac crests) and the bottom of the buttocks (the gluteal fold).
-It can also manifest around the sacroiliac joints and radiate down the back of the thigh.
-Pelvic girdle pain may also be felt in the pubic symphysis, which is the area between the left and right pelvic bones.
-The pain often worsens with movement, such as walking, climbing stairs or changing positions, and may be exacerbated by activities that put pressure on the pelvis – like standing for long periods or lifting heavy objects.
+It can also manifest around the sacroiliac joints and radiate down the back of the thigh or in the pubic symphysis (the area between the left and right pelvic bones).
+Characterised by sharp, localised or diffused pain with movement in the pelvic region, pelvic girdle pain can be debilitating if left untreated.
+Movement, such as walking, climbing stairs, or changing positions, and activities that put pressure on the pelvis, like standing for long periods or lifting heavy objects, may worsen the pain.

 For all Pregnancy and Postpartum patients, please check out our Embrace Guidelines- Papaya’s signature care approach for mothers from 1st trimester till 6 months postpartum.